Spoiler effect: Manipulation by politicians

 Voting systems that violate independence of irrelevant alternatives are susceptible to being manipulated by strategic nomination.
 Such systems may produce an incentive to entry, increasing a candidate's chances of winning if similar candidates join the race, or an incentive to exit, reducing the candidate's chances of winning.
 Some systems are particularly infamous for their ease of manipulation, such as the Borda count, which exhibits a particularly severe entry incentive, letting any party "clone their way to victory" by running a large number of candidates.
-This famously forced de Borda to concede that "my system is meant only for honest men," and eventually led to its abandonment by the French Academy of Sciences.
+This famously forced de Borda to concede that "my system is meant only for honest men", and eventually led to its abandonment by the French Academy of Sciences.

 Other systems exhibit an exit incentive.
 The vote splitting effect in plurality voting demonstrates this method's strong exit incentive: if multiple candidates with similar views run in an election, their supporters' votes will be diluted, which may cause a unified opposition candidate to win despite having less support.
-This effect encourages groups of similar candidates to form an organization to make sure they don't step on each other's toes.
+This effect encourages groups of similar candidates to form an organization to make sure they do not step on each other's toes.